 se ‘l cielo non dà un influsso

 di pace al mio penare,

 Dagl’astri disastri mi piovano ognor;

 se perfido amor un respiro diniega

 che si può dire?

 There are many performances of Barbara Strozzi’s “Che si può fare?” on YouTube.
-Here is my favorite one, by the excellent group Concerto delle Donne, which is based in Amsterdam in the Netherlands.
+Although it is abbreviated, here is my favorite one, by the excellent group Concerto delle Donne, which is based in Amsterdam in the Netherlands.

 Barbara Strozzi Then and Now